ASKCOS/askcos-site/askcos_site/api2/README.md

 - `queues`: list of worker information for each celery queue

+### Drawing
+API endpoint for drawing molecules, reactions, and templates.

+Notes:

+- Both GET and POST requests are possible.
+GET requests may be easier for simple linking, while POST requests are better for complex data.
+- If `input_type` is not specified, will attempt to determine type.
+  Specifying `input_type` can provide faster results.

+URL: `/api/v2/draw`

+Method: GET, POST

+Parameters:

+- `smiles` (str): input SMILES (or SMARTS) string
+- `input_type` (str, optional): one of 'chemical', 'reaction', or 'template'
+- `transparent` (bool, optional): whether background should be transparent (chemical only)
+- `draw_map` (bool, optional): whether atom mapping should be drawn (reaction only)
+- `highlight` (bool, optional): whether to highlight mapped atoms (reaction or chemical)
+- `reacting_atoms` (list, optional): list of atom scores to highlight and label (chemical only)

+Returns: PNG image of input SMILES

 ### Reaction clustering
 API endpoint for clustering similar transformed outcomes